whitegertsok/PrinterJacking_SolutionSecurity/README.md

-PrinterJacking_SolutionSecurity - Network Printer Security Auditor
+PrinterJacking_SolutionSecurity - Network Printer Security Auditor (TheLatestUpdate.sh to use)
 ### **🔥 What Problem Does This Solve?**
 PrinterGhost addresses a critical enterprise security gap: malicious printer impersonation attacks (PrintJacking).
 Most organizations overlook network printers as potential attack vectors, leaving them vulnerable to: